Intro1997/JsAudio-Android/docs/develop.md

 ### NAPI_IH

 The goal of the project architecture is to make the structure of the napi layer consistent with the cpp layer.
-But NAPI do not support inheritance, so we make a pitch to NAPI, that is [NAPI_IH](./napi_ih_api.md).
+But NAPI do not support inheritance, so we make a patch to NAPI, that is [NAPI_IH](./napi_ih_api.md).